WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 PPE (personal protective equipment)

 Building staff will be wearing PPE as part of their uniform and all will be asked to answer medical screening questions before being allowed on the premises.
-Where not mandated by law or required by the Public Health Authority, we encourage our tenants and building visitors to wear a mask when in building common areas.
+As per City of Calgary By-law 26M-2020, masks or facial coverings are mandatory in building common areas for tenants and building visitors.

 HVAC systems are operated to best practice standards and in line with health advice.
 Our HVAC systems regularly allow in fresh air from outside.

-Our end of trip facilities, including bicycle racks, remain available to use and are cleaned regularly.
+Our bike storage facilities remain available to use and are cleaned regularly.
 We ask all our users to practice good hygiene and maintain physical distancing.

 Where applicable in our buildings, we have temporarily suspended our valet services and implemented contactless parking wherever possible.
 For more information, including availability in your building, contact building management.